Sultaneous/gamzia/README.md

 The AccountManager class is intended to provide a simple way to incorporate authentication into an app.
 For example, in a client-server paradigm, a login may be required prior to providing services.
 Account management is a repetitive pattern that is covered with this class.

 The programmer can quickly incorporate a user database with salted hash passwords.
-For security reasons, the actual or "plain-text" pasword is not stored.
+For security reasons, the actual or "plain-text" password is not stored.
 Instead, the SHA256 secure hash algorithm is used to create a hash, which is formed from the input of the user name (the salt) and the password.
 This hash is stored in the database, and for future comparisons, the salted hash is first recreated and then the hashes are compared.

 AccountManager uses an sqlite database, which is a local binary file.
-Quesries employ the use of parameterization to harden it against SQL injection attacks.
+Queries employ the use of parameterization to harden it against SQL injection attacks.
 The programmer provides the database name, hence a database can be isolated to a single app or shared among several apps.

 The **sqlite3 library** must be installed first to use this class: